-Here is everything you need to know about the Friday night game, which takes place at 7:30 p.m.
-ET on NBC Sports Washington.
+Here's everything you need to know about Monday evening's game, with the opening face-off coming at 5:00 p.m. live on NBC Sports Washington.

 What: Washington Capitals vs. Colarado Avalanche, Game 7 of the 2019-20 NHL Regular Season

 Where: Capital One Arena, Washington D.C.